Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: RQ1: Effectiveness of UI Matching

 \section{RQ1: Effectiveness of UI Matching}

-\subsection{Matching Result and Analysis}
+We evaluate the effectiveness of UI matching by calculating (1) the number of correct matches, and (2) ranking performance of the baselines.

-Our evaluation includes a total of six approaches, including individual baselines (\vistatool, \watertool, \edtool), and their respective combinations with ChatGPT.
-For each approach, we recorded its respective abilities to correctly match the ground truth elements of the broken statements in our dataset.
+\subsubsection{Matching Result and Analysis}

-The ``Matching'' columns in Table~\ref{table:matching_repair_result} show the comparison results for the six approaches on the evaluated applications.
-If we compare the overall matching results for the individual baseline with its corresponding combination with ChatGPT, we observe that all combinations outperform the individual baseline (i.e., 97 versus 68 for \vistatool, 86 versus 81 for \watertool, and 122 versus 43 for \edtool{}).
-This result confirms our hypothesis that the combinations of prior test repair approaches with ChatGPT help to improve the UI matching results.
+We evaluate a total of eight matching approaches, including individual baselines (\vistatool, \watertool, \edtool), their combinations with ChatGPT, and two recent approaches.
+For each approach, we recorded its abilities to correctly match the ground truth elements of the broken statements in our dataset.
+The ``Matching'' columns in Table~\ref{table:matching_repair_result} show the results on the evaluated applications.
+Comparing the overall matching results of individual baselines with their combination with ChatGPT (with self-correction), we observe that all combinations outperform the individual baseline (i.e., 97 versus 68 for \vistatool, 91 versus 81 for \watertool, and 123 versus 43 for \edtool{}).
+This result confirms our hypothesis that combining prior test repair approaches with ChatGPT help improve the UI matching results.
+Across projects, the improvement is greatest in MantisBT with \vistatool+ChatGPT and \watertool+ChatGPT, in Claroline with \edtool{}.
+Meanwhile, \edtool{}+ChatGPT outperformed \edtool{} in most projects, including AddressBook, Caroline, and MRBS.
+For the recent approaches, Table~\ref{table:matching_repair_result} shows that the \webevotool and \sftmtool{} give similar matching results (74 and 71) that are slightly better than the two individual baselines (\vistatool{} and \edtool{}).
+However, both recent approaches perform worse than all the combination approaches, indicating that the combination with LLMs like ChatGPT can further enhance the matching accuracy of traditional approaches (\watertool{} and \vistatool{}).

-We notice that \vistatool{}'s matching algorithm that uses visual information is more effective for certain applications (e.g., Claroline and MRBS).
-However, the overall results show that \edtool{}+ChatGPT performs the best (fixing 122 out of a total of 139 broken statements), outperforming all the other approaches.
-Specifically, the combination of \edtool{}+ChatGPT yields the greatest improvement (183.72\%) over the individual \edtool{} approach.
-After combining with ChatGPT, it matches 79 broken statements that originally could not be matched and 43 broken statements that could originally be matched, without matching any originally matchable broken statements incorrectly.
-Considering the fact the individual \edtool{} performs the worst among all the individual baselines, we think this result is a bit counterintuitive because one would select the tool that performs well individually (i.e., \watertool) for combining with ChatGPT to achieve further improvement.
+We notice that \vistatool{}'s matching algorithm using visual information is effective for certain apps (e.g., Claroline and MRBS).
+However, \edtool{}+ChatGPT performs the best among all approaches, fixing 122 out of a total of 139 broken statements.
+Specifically, \edtool{}+ChatGPT yields the greatest improvement (186\%) over the individual \edtool{} approach.
+After combining with ChatGPT, it correctly matches 80 elements that were originally mismatched and ensures that nearly all initially correctly matched statements remain correct (42).
+Given that the individual \edtool{} performs the worst among all baselines, we think this result is counterintuitive as one would select the tool that performs well individually (i.e., \watertool) to combine with ChatGPT to get more improvement.